Safavid art: Under Shah Ismail

 While the first Safavid Shah followed a rather intensive policy of restoration and conservation of the great Shiah places, such as Karbala (1508), Najaf (1508) and Samarra in Iraq and Mashhad in the east of Iran, etc., thus perpetuating the Timurid traditions, on the other hand his participation in architectural construction was almost nonexistent, no doubt because the Safavid conquest was carried out without major destruction.
 Thus, at Tabriz, the new capital, all the surviving Ilkhanid, Jalayirid, Aq Qoyunlu and Timurid monuments largely satisfied the needs of the Shah and his administration.
 It was nevertheless Ismail who made the city of Ardabil (northern Iran) into a dynastic centre and place of pilgrimage, embellishing the complex surrounding the tomb of Shaykh Safi and interring there the remains of his father in 1509.
 He is responsible in particular for the construction of Dar al-Hadith, a hall dedicated to the study of the Hadiths, similar to the old Dar al-Huffaz, which served for reciting the Quran.
 It was no doubt also he himself who designed his own tomb, even though it was created shortly after his death.
 Ismail is also credited with the restoration of the Masjed-e Jameh de Saveh, in 1520, of which the exterior decoration has disappeared, but of which the mihrab combines a use of ancient stucco and a delicate decor of arabesques in ceramic mosaic.
 Another mosque of Saveh, the Masjed-e meydan, received a similar mihrab, dated by inscriptions to between 1510 and 1518.

 Dormish Khan Shamlu, brother-in-law of Ismail, partially compensated for this lack of construction beginning in 1503.
-This governor of Isfahan, who lived more often at the court of Tabriz than in his city, left the reins to Mirza Shah Hussein Isfahani, the greatest architect of the period, who built there in particular the tomb of Harun-e Vilayat in 1512–1513.
-Described by a western traveller as a great place of "Persian pilgrimage" (as much for Muslims as for Jews and Christians), this monument is composed of a square chamber under a cupola, a completely traditional design.
+This governor of Isfahan, who lived more often at the court of Tabriz than in his city, left the reins to Mirza Shah Hussein Isfahani, the greatest architect of the period, whom he commissioned and funded to build in Isfahan the Mausoleum of Harun-e Vilayat (1512–1513), and the Ali Mosque (1522), the only mosque built in Iran in the first half of the 16th century.
+Described by a western traveller as a great place of "Persian pilgrimage" (as much for Muslims as for Jews and Christians), the Mausoleum of Harun-e Vilayat is composed of a square chamber under a cupola, a completely traditional design.
 The cupola rests on a high drum, the muqarnas filling the octagonal passageway.
 Two minarets, now gone, magnified the great porch, while the decor of hazerbaf and the ceramic mosaic, concentrated on the facade, stayed in the Timurid tradition.
 The facade, punctuated by blind arches, is thus unified by basic decor, as was already the case at the mosque of Yazd.
 The nearby mosque masjed-e Ali was completed in 1522 under the order of the same commander.